JackV2020/Nextcloud-Raspberry-Apache-Mariadb/README.md

     '14.
 Some jobs haven’t been executed since.....txt' '15.
-A background job is pending that checks for user imported SSL certificates.txt' '16. webfinger and nodeinfo message like caldav and carddav.txt' 'xx. notes from previous versions.txt'
+A background job is pending that checks for user imported SSL certificates.txt' '16. webfinger and nodeinfo message like caldav and carddav.txt' '17. can not be downloaded because of local file name clash.txt' 'xx. notes from previous versions.txt'